 Links to the Ohio Constitution, the laws of Ohio, election statistics, and municipal and federal rosters of elected officials.
 Includes voter turnout records stretching back to 1940, proposed constitutional ammendments from 1912 to the present day, and statewide issue history from 1998 to present.

-Ohio was the 17th state in the USA; it became a state on March 1, 1803!
+Ohio was admitted as a state on March 1, 1803, becoming the 17th state in the USA!
 "Ohio" derives from the Iroquois Indian word meaning "good river" or "large river."
-This site offers lists of state facts and printable handouts about Ohio and the United States: printable map quizes, "label me" Ohio map worksheet, presidential birthplaces in Ohio, and more!
+This site offers lists of state facts and printable handouts about Ohio and the United States such as printable map quizzes, "label me" Ohio map worksheet, presidential birthplaces in Ohio, and more!

 A database provided by the Ohio Historical Society.
-Search the Ohio History Connection's library, archives and museum databases, including books, serials, pamphlets, maps and newspapers; the Ohio History Connection State Archives, manuscript, and photograph collections; and over 140,000 records from the library archaeology, history, and natural history collections -- more than 20,000 records include images.
+Includes the Ohio History Connection's library, archives and museum databases (books, serials, pamphlets, maps and newspapers); the Ohio History Connection State Archives (manuscript, and photograph collections); and over 140,000 records from the library (archaeology, history, and natural history collections).
+More than 20,000 records include images.

 "We, the people of the State of Ohio, grateful to Almighty God for our freedom, to secure its blessings and promote our common welfare, do establish this Constitution."
 PDF of the state constitution from the Secretary of State’s office.

-Government in Action: A Content Manual for Teachers with Classroom Applications has been reprinted by the Ohio Center for Law-Related Education and is for sale.
-Written by Dr. David Naylor and Dr. Bruce Smith, both from the University of Cincinnati.
-Content includes: the nature of government, our federal System, Ohio’s history and Constitution, the three branches of Ohio government, and more.
+Government in Action: A Content Manual for Teachers with Classroom Applications by Dr. David Naylor and Dr. Bruce Smith of the University of Cincinnati.
+Content of the manual includes the nature of government, our federal System, Ohio’s history and Constitution, the three branches of Ohio government, and more.